Office of Academic Affairs

 Vice President of Academic Affairs and Strategic Initiatives

 Dr. Michael Saint Luke-Robinson

-- Introduce students to the canon and intellectual tradition of the liberal arts as a core foundational body of knowledge and experience.
+- Introduce students to the canon and intellectual traditions of the liberal arts as a foundational body of knowledge and experience.

-- Introduce students to the methods of intellectual inquiry and the disciplined habits of mind which include critical thinking, problem solving, technological literacy and communication.
+- Introduce students to the methods of intellectual inquiry and disciplined habits of mind that include critical thinking, problem solving, technological literacy, and communication.

 - Introduce students to the values, assumptions, and behavior expected of the educated individual in a civilized society.

 - Introduce students to the values, skills and behaviors needed to pursue personal aspirations for business ownership and entrepreneurship.